phonopy/phelel/doc/velph-subcommands.md

 No eigenvalues to plot.
 % velph transport plot eigenvalues --mu 4
 ```

+This subcommand requires pre-calculated eigenvalues, Fermi levels, and input
+parameters such as temperatures.
+However, electron-phonon calculation results
+are not necessary.
+If the goal is to visualize Fermi surface pockets on a
+k-point grid, it is recommended to run the electron-phonon calculation using
+`ELPH_SCATTERING_APPROX=CRTA` to generate the required `vaspout.h5` file
+efficiently.

+#### `velph transport plot selfenergy`

 The following command opens a graphical window that displays Fan self-energies.